AndriyCraftMC/FairPlay/README.md

 # Current checks

-1. Killaura
-2. Fly (mostly)
-3. KBFly
-4. Selfhit
-5. FDPClient chat spam
-6. Timer
-7. Speed
-8. .drop all crash
+1. Killaura/A - Player has hit a fake player, that always stays behind him
+2. Killaura/B - Player has hit a player, while not looking at it
+3. Killaura/C - Player has hit player too many times in 1 sec
+4. Fly/A - Player changed the Y coordinate for more than 0.7 blocks
+5. Fly/B - Player was flying without moving
+6. Fly/C - Player changed the Y coordinate using abilities packet
+7. Fly/D - Player was moving in air
+8. Speed/A - Player has moved too fast
+9. FancyChat/A - Player sent an invalid chat message
+10. DropAll/A - Player tried to crash the server using .drop all
+11. Reach/A - Player hit the target player from more than 4 blocks distance

 # TODO list

 1. [ ] Config
 2. [ ] Custom kick messages
-3. [ ] Fully patch fly
+3. [x] Fully patch fly
 4. [ ] 1.16.5 support
 5. [x] Fully patch speed